ansible/ansible/docs/docsite/rst/galaxy/user_guide/installing_roles.rst

 .. note::

-    At the time of this writing, the Galaxy website expects all role dependencies to exist in Galaxy, and therefore dependencies to be specified in the
+    Galaxy expects all role dependencies to exist in Galaxy, and therefore dependencies to be specified in the ``namespace.role_name`` format.
-    ``username.role_name`` format.
 If you import a role with a dependency where the ``src`` value is a URL, the import process will fail.

 List installed roles
 --------------------